grafana/augurs/crates/augurs-forecaster/README.md

-# High level forecasting API for the augurs time series library
+# High level forecasting API for augurs

 `augurs-forecaster` contains a high-level API for training and predicting with time series models.
 It currently allows you to combine a model with a set of transformations (such as imputation of missing data, min-max scaling, and log/logit transforms) and fit the model on the transformed data, automatically handling back-transformation of forecasts and prediction intervals.

 ## Usage

-First add this crate, `augurs-core`, and any required model crates to your `Cargo.toml`:
+First add this crate and any required model crates to your `Cargo.toml`:

 ```toml
 [dependencies]